casper-hansen/verl/examples/interleaved_tool_calling/README.md

 ## Getting started with training

-First, you need to `pip install duckduckgo_search mathruler` for this example to work.
+First, you need to `pip install mathruler` for this example to work.

 Then you can run the script `bash run_qwen2_5-7b.sh`, in which you can modify the following parameters:
 - `stop_strings`: The stop string that triggers the inference engine to pause to execute the search before resuming generation.